Yankees vs. Athletics Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has recorded 38 hits with five doubles, six home runs and 15 walks.
-He has driven in 15 runs.
+- Anthony Rizzo has 40 hits with five doubles, six home runs, 15 walks and 16 RBI.

-- Rizzo heads into this game looking to extend his six-game hit streak.
-In his last 10 games he is hitting .297 with a home run, six walks and two RBI.
+- Rizzo takes a seven-game streak with at least one hit into this matchup.
+During his last 10 outings he is hitting .300 with a home run, five walks and three RBI.

 Rizzo Recent Games